Caring for our staff

 Pay, reward and benefits

 This is understandably a controversial subject in the charity sector, with as many views as there are people to discuss them.
 We have made decisions that we believe walk the line between responsible use of the money generously donated to us and rewarding people well for hard work, talent and commitment.
-The trustees have set a 5:1 salary ratio between the lowest and highest paid roles.
+The trustees have set a maximum salary ratio of 5:1 between the lowest and highest paid roles.

 The 2018 salaries for the Chief Executive, Founder and Executive Director were set at £77,306 (2017: £75,347) and the salaries for the other members of the senior management team were set at £53,453 (2017 £52,099).